 Firmware upgradability — Firmware updates are just a download away, giving Zulu PFX unlimited potential to evolve with new software innovations.

-Included — Custom molded carrying case, cellphone/music patch cord, USB cord, cord clip, steel CPU mounting clip, four AA batteries, foam windscreen.
+Included — Custom molded carrying case, cellphone/music patch cord, USB cord, cord clip, steel CPU mounting clip, four AA batteries (no batteries required or included with LEMO / panel-powered version), foam windscreen.

 30-day money back guarantee — Lightspeed Aviation headsets are designed to be the best available anywhere, for any price.
 But we know that every cockpit and pilot is different.
 That's why we offer a 30-day money back guarantee.
 If you are not completely satisfied with your purchase for any reason, return the product for a full and prompt refund.